balcortex/100_days_code_web_development/README.md

 ## Day 003 - 2023/09/05

 Today, I learned how to apply visual style (bold and italics) to text.
-The preferred way is using <strong> and <em> because these tags also change the semantics (the way screen readers pronounce the words).
+The preferred way is using "strong" and "em" because these tags also change the semantics (the way screen readers pronounce the words).

 ## Day 004 - 2023/09/06